j2store/userguide/system_requirements.md

 * Joomla 3.3.x or greater

-* cURL and JSON modules enabled
+* CURL and JSON modules enabled

 Thats it !